uwmadison-chm/zeolite/README.md

 ### Credits

-Written by Nate Vack <njvack@wisc.edu> at the Center for Healthy Minds at the University of Wisconsin-Madison.
-Includes code contributions and ideas from Yogesh Prabhu <yprabhu2@wisc.edu>.
+Written by Nate Vack at the Center for Healthy Minds at the University of Wisconsin-Madison.
+Includes code contributions and ideas from Yogesh Prabhu.